Viewing Artists in Their Natural Habitats

 The Mountain Maryland Artist Studio Tours program is an initiative of the Allegany Arts Council located in Cumberland, Maryland.
 The program takes visitors away from the usual gallery experience to visit artists in their studio environments, where they see artists in their natural habitats.

 Held annually, the Artist Studio Tours include member artists of the Allegany Arts Council living and working in Allegany and Garrett Counties.
-In 2019, 12 studios and 22 artists were represented, with media ranging from jewelry, to ceramics, wood-turning, and furniture design.
-In 2020, the Tours program was cancelled due to the impacts of COVID-19 and the inability to safely gather.
+In 2021, 9 studios and 19 artists were represented, with media ranging from jewelry, to ceramics, watercolor, oils, photography, print making, mixed media, wood-turning, and furniture design.

-Mark your calendars for the next installment of the AST program to take place Saturday and Sunday, October 9-10, 2021.
-Tour books will be available at places where the arts are supposed and here at the Allegany Arts Council.
+Mark your calendars for the next installment of the AST program to take place Saturday and Sunday, October 8-9, 2022.
+Tour books will be available at artist studios and here at the Allegany Arts Council.